emojidex/libemojidex/README.md

   ```
   cmake -DANDROID=true ..
   ```
-4. Run "make" or compile on your native environment.
+4. Optional: Run "make" or compile on your native environment.
+This only creates a static .a libary for ARM.
-5. * Coming Soon
+5. Run "make android".
+This creates the JNI bindings and compiles so libraries for arm, arm64, x86, x86\_64 and mips.
+6. *coming soon*

 iOS Build
 ---------